How to Estimate Your Remodeling Budget (Beyond the Fees)

 When applying for a ADU Construction permit, you or your contractor will generally need to submit the following documentation for the city's review:

-While local rules in New Castle County may vary slightly from municipality to municipality, standard US zoning dictates that: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.
+Key code points for a ADU Construction in New Castle County: ADUs typically have maximum square footage limits (often 800-1200 sq ft), height restrictions, and usually require dedicated off-street parking depending on local zoning.

 Estimated processing time in New Castle County: 2 to 4 weeks.